PaddlePaddle/CINN/docs/design.md

 A stage has a domain(isl.Set) and a schedule(isl.Map), all the schedule is performed on them.

+We use the ideas from Tiramisu project, and walk through the dependency graph.

 ### Stage
 The stage supports multiple operations.